lipoyang/SOEM4Arduino/README.md

 GR-ROSE's main task (setup & loop) has only 512 byte stack.
 On the other hand, SOEM uses more than 3k byte local variables.
-Therefore, the memory corruption will occur when you call SOEM's API on the main task.
+Therefore the memory corruption will occur when you call SOEM's API on the main task.
 You must creat a task with more than 4k byte stack and then call SOEM's API on the task.
 Please see the sample sketch (slaveinfo.ino).